Carrying Out Environmentally Friendly Business Activities

 Following our basic policy our stainability, the Group promotes reduced use of the environmentally harmful materials and the effective use of the world’s limited resources through energy and resource conservation, waste reduction, and enhanced chemical substance management in all our business activities.
 By setting and constantly reviewing objectives and targets for these initiatives, we are voluntarily and proactively committed to protecting the environment and preventing pollution.

-The Group has established an Environmental Committee, chaired by the corporate officer in charge of General Affairs, to implement and promote environmental measures, including ones addressing climate change, as a structure to consider environmental measures at the Group level.
-Led by General Affairs, the committee, which comprises directors, corporate auditors, and corporate officers for management strategies and the plants and research centers doing business related to the environment in local communities, considers and reviews responses to environmental issues (vision, targets, road maps, etc.).
+The Group has established an Environmental Committee, chaired by the corporate officer in charge, to implement and promote environmental measures, including ones addressing climate change, as a structure to consider environmental measures at the Group level.

 In coordination with environmental, health, and safety (EHS) activities, the committee identifies and evaluates risks and opportunities related to climate change and comprehensively compiles additional measures that it proposes to the Management Committee, with the resulting decisions reported to the Board of Directors.